lucasbfernandes/job-worker/docs/README.md

 ### Security

-The Job Worker Service will use HTTPS + Basic Authentication in its initial version.
-Authorization will take form
+The Job Worker Service will use HTTPS + Basic Authentication (i.e. username/password) in its initial version.
+Authorization will take form in two different roles: X and Y. Any given user can have one or both of them.

 #### Authentication
 Every request made to the Server must contain an authorization header in the form `Authorization: Basic <credentials>`, where `credentials` is the base64 encoding of username and password joined by a single colon `:` [3].

+Upon receiving the request, the Server will check if the username/password pair is valid and if it matches any given user in its in-memory database.
+If the request is not valid, a `401 Unauthorized` will be returned.

+PS: Stub users will be created as seed data when the Server starts.

 #### Authorization